-Fortunately, Atlanta museums offer the best for families to learn something new and discover their world together, so we’ve put together our favorite Atlanta museums for kids and families.
-Be sure to check each website for hours, tickets, and Covid policies, as well as special exhibits and events.
-Now who's ready to explore!
+Children's museums in Atlanta offer families the chance to learn something new and discover their world together.
+Be sure to check each museum's website for hours and tickets costs, as well as special exhibits and events.
+Now who's ready to explore aweome Atlanta museums?

 Atlanta History Center's Victorian Playhouse brings history to today's Atlanta children.
 Photo by the author

 Spend a day learning about Atlanta, including golf legend Bobby Jones, the Civil War, and the 1996 Summer Olympic Games at Atlanta History Center.
-Gain a better understanding of 1800s farm life by exploring the Tullie Smith Farm, complete with farmhouse, outbuildings, and crops.
+Gain a better understanding of 1800s farm life by exploring the Tullie Smith Farm.
 Tour the impressive Swan House, the 1928 mansion of the prominent Inman family.
 Don’t miss “Cyclorama: The Big Picture,” featuring an interactive 12-minute film inside the 49-foot tall, 360-degree “Battle of Atlanta” painting from 1886.

 Sports fans will love the Chick-Fil-A College Football Hall of Fame.

-Got sports fans in your family?
 Tour this interactive space which relocated from South Bend, Indiana in 2014.
 Register your favorite football team with your All-Access Pass for a personalized experience throughout your visit.
 Try kicking a field goal on the 45-yard football field, watch a 4K movie, and call plays.
-Check out the Chik-Fil-A College Football Hall of Fame's new exhibit on football at Historically Black Colleges and Universities (HBCUs).

 Catering to children through 8 years old, this Atlanta museum allows kids to learn through play.
-Discover the newly upgraded “Step up to Science” exhibit, mix colors on the large paint wall, and manipulate the ball machine from a crane.
+Mix colors on the large paint wall and manipulate the ball machine from a crane.
 Kids also gain an understanding of the food supply chain from the pretend farm, delivery truck, grocery store, and cafe.
-Masks required for those over age 2.

 Get up close and personal with airplanes in the Delta Flight Museum hangar.